-A little over a year ago we sat down together and opened the NHL’s record book in search of some of the game’s most unbreakable records.
+A while back we sat down together and opened the NHL’s record book in search of some of the game’s most unbreakable records.
 While Wayne Gretzky’s name is found throughout the history of the game, it was decided that other marks including Sittler’s 10-point game, Orr’s 110-point season and Glenn Hall’s consecutive games played records were also unachievable in today’s game.

 In response, folks wrote back their thoughts on NHL records that won’t be surpassed including some from single playoff seasons and career playoff numbers.
 So, with that in mind, here’s a look at ten of the NHL’s most unbreakable playoff records.

 NHL Playoff Records: Two Decades of Playoff Hockey

 He was a huge part of the glory days in Montreal and it landed him in the playoffs on a yearly basis.
 In fact, over his 20-year career, Larry Robinson didn’t miss the playoffs once.
 From his first season with Montreal in 1972-73 to his final days in the NHL with the Los Angeles Kings in 1991-92, Robinson enjoyed the playoff experience for 20 seasons.